Why Reverse Osmosis Water Flow is Slow

 To troubleshoot a variety of issues relating to your under-sink reverse osmosis system, you may find our RO troubleshooting guide helpful.
 In this guide, we list a variety of issues, probable causes, and the recommended solution.

 NOTE: "filter bundles" are a convenient way to take care of annual filter replacements.
 These annual replacement kits include everything you need for annual filter replacements, and often save you time and money.
-Find your filter bundle by first identifying your RO system brand/model.
+Find your filter bundle by first identifying your RO system brand and model.

 RO Troubleshooting Guide